Tmunayyer/Tmunayyer.github.io/Projects/making-this-blog.md

 ### Wish List
 As an aside, here is a wishlist I had while writing this document.
 - free image hosting
+- image sizing - it would be nice to have smaller images next to the text
 - single button publish
 - some writing helping me with wording since I am probably not very good